 New Admits to UT (freshman or transfer) are strongly encouraged to attend Orientation.
 At Orientation you can meet with an economics advisor, receive additional important information about UT, as well as register for classes.
 If you are unable to attend orientation and would like to meet with an advisor, you can contact the advising office to schedule an appointment.
 Be aware that you will register during the new student registration access period.
 If you were admitted under a different major and would like to add or switch to economics, you may do so at Orientation or at the beginning of your first semester at UT (depending on the policy in your current College).
 Please see additional information below for prospective transfer students and business transfers.

-Current UT Students wanting to declare the economics major may do so in the Department of Economics Undergraduate Advising Office (BRB 1.114).
-See instructions for declaring a major here.
-You must have at least a 2.0 UT GPA to declare.
-If you would like to meet with an advisor to discuss the economics major, feel free to contact the advising office.
+Current UT Students wanting to declare the economics major must attend an internal transfer information session first.
+See instructions for declaring a major under the Advising tab at the left.
+Students interested in adding an economics as a second major must have a 2.0 UT GPA.
+If you would like to meet with an advisor to discuss the economics major after attending an information session, feel free to contact the advising office.
 If you plan to apply to the Business School, please see the information for business transfers below.

 Are you a high school student thinking about majoring in economics and wondering what you can be doing now to prepare?
 In terms of academics, here are a few things to consider: